 Bad breath, also known as halitosis, is most likely caused by odour producing bacteria and tartar in your otherwise perfect I’m sure fur baby’s mouth!
-Although the most common cause, bad breath can also occur in pets with clean teeth.
+Although the most common cause, bad breath can also occur in dogs with clean teeth.

 Some of the underlying causes of bad breath includes:

 - Dental disease – dogs and cats need daily attention to keep their mouths clean and free of odour producing bacteria and tartar (see tips below)